dingherself/dingherself.github.io/research.md

 (Rough draft available upon request.)

-### “On Our Own Terms: Meaning Crafting, Trans Siblinghood, and the Metasemantics of ‘Woman’”
+### “On Our Own Terms: Trans Women Crafting the Meaning of ‘Woman’”

 [under construction]